 Ava's handbag was filled with the meaningless clutter of a matron's life.
 Compact, lipstick tube, hairpins, comb.
 Detritus.
 A grocery list.
 The order for the milkman.
 No rouge.

 And yet her hands were hastily sifting through the articles, tossing them out to the side, digging frantically.
 The lipstick tube skidded across the kitchen floor.
 The compact arced past her legs and bounced open, pale powder exploding out like fairy dust.
-Hairpins scattered like a flock of black birds.
+Hairpins were scattered like a flock of black birds.

-The black hair she tended to so carefully every morning was completely disheveled, strands looking rather like she had been grasping it in desperate fists.
+The dark brown hair she tended to so carefully every morning was completely disheveled, strands looking rather like she had been grasping it in desperate fists.
 One pearl earring was missing.
 There was a run in her left stocking and her garter had come undone.
 Tear tracks had dried on her face, her porcelain doll features mussed and slightly skewed.

 Ava scarcely noticed.